asouilah/auto_clicker/README.md

 # Light Weight Auto Clicker

-AutoClicker: A lightweight auto clicker built with Python A fast, minimal auto clicker.
+A fast, minimal auto clicker.
 Supports left, middle, and right mouse buttons with adjustable click speed from 0.5 to 50 clicks per second.
 Features a live CPS display, total click counter, rebindable hotkey, and quick-set speed presets.
 Built with tkinter and pynput.
 Features